 Of course, ordinary cleaners will swear that they don’t follow this approach.
 “We’d never do that at Tip Top Peerless Professional Quality Cleaners!”

-And to reinforce that “fact”, they’ll highlight the number of “cleaners” they employ and the cumulative years of their “experience” (By the way, since when does the number of cleaners and the number of years of their experience equate to skill?).
+And to reinforce that “fact”, they’ll highlight the number of “cleaners” they employ and the cumulative years of their “experience” (By the way, the number of "cleaners" and the number of years of their "experience" hardly ever equates to skill).

 Yet, at the same time that they tell you that their stain removal process is best of class, they’ll also tell you all about their fabulous in-by-9:00-out-by-5:00 in-store service and their outstanding pick-up-on-day-1- deliver-on-day-3 valet service.